CDSoft/pp/README.md

 -   case sensitive (i.e.: `!my_macro` and `!My_Macro` are different macros)
 -   made of letters, digits and underscores (`a-zA-Z0-9_`)

-To get the value of a variable you just have to write its name after a '`!`' or '`\`'.
+To get the value of a variable you just have to write its name after a '`!`'.
 Macros can be given arguments.
 Each argument is enclosed in parenthesis, curly braces or square brackets.
-For instance, the macro `foo` with two arguments can be called as `!foo(x)(y)`, `\foo{x}{y}` or even `!foo[x][y]`.
+For instance, the macro `foo` with two arguments can be called as `!foo(x)(y)`, `!foo{x}{y}` or even `!foo[x][y]`.
 Mixing brackets, braces and parenthesis within a single macro is not allowed: all parameters must be enclosed within the same type of delimiters.
 This helps ending a list of arguments in some edge cases:

-    \macro(x)(y)
+    !macro(x)(y)

     [link]: foo bar

-    Here, [link] is not parsed as a third parameter of \macro
+    Here, [link] is not parsed as a third parameter of !macro

 Arguments are stripped.
 Removing leading and trailing spaces helps preserving line structure in the document.